bcgov/platform-developer-docs/github-enterprise-user-licenses-bc-government.md

 page purpose: Discusses why you might want to use a GitHub Enterprise user licence and how to request, access, and pay for the users.

-audience: developers, administrators, devops
+audience: technical lead, product owner
 ---

 # GitHub Enterprise user licences in the BC government

 All code by BC government teams should be open source by default.
 If you have closed-source code and still want to use GitHub, you can work temporarily in a private repository under the GitHub Enterprise licence. <!-- I'm not clear on why exactly one would consider using an enterprise licence.
 They have private code and....?
-It will never be opensource? -->
+It will never be opensource? check diagram -->

 For more information on our GitHub organizations and their uses, see [BC Government Organizations in Github](/bc-government-organizations-in-github.md)